Pinterest Algorithm: How Does It Work?

 Pinterest is more likely to feature your pins on relevant users' Home' feed based on past levels of engagement.
 Pinterest analytics are integral to monitoring and recording engagement so you can keep doing what works, change what's not, and better understand your audience's likes and interests and how they interact with your account.

-User quality, in this case, refers to your account.
+Pinner quality, or user quality, refers to your account.
 Do you have a significant amount of followers?
 Some of the most popular Pinterest accounts have upwards of 5 million followers.
 In comparison, established brands like Vogue have around 2 million followers.
 Look for industry benchmarks to see how your account compares to others in your market.

-Another significant aspect of user or account quality that is taken into account for ranking is the type of content you pin.
-Pinning popular and trending content is another sign of a quality Pinterest account, so it’s important to share popular, trending pins (that relate to your audience and brand) along with your own branded content.
+Another significant aspect of user or account quality that is considered for ranking is the type of content you pin.
+Pinning popular and trending content is another sign of a quality Pinterest account, so sharing popular, trending pins (that relate to your audience and brand) along with your branded content is vital.
 If you only focus on producing content, you may decrease your chances of ranking in the Pinterest search.

 What are users looking for on Pinterest, and how can your new and existing content be rephrased and optimized to reach them?

-You can also ensure you’re optimizing your Pinterest account by using keywords that relate to your brand and audience in your account description or bio.
+You can also ensure you optimize your Pinterest account by using keywords related to your brand and audience in your account description or bio.

 Pinterest cuts off descriptions at around 75 characters, so don’t just link your website in the description — use the Story Pin feature if you have more than one grouping of products or images you want to promote and use call-to-action tags (swipe-up links for ads) to encourage people to visit your landing page.